oxygen-fragment/ai-music-tips-and-tricks/docs/platforms/suno.md

 ### Multiple Selections

 When selecting multiple tracks, it's not clear what you can do.
 To take some action on all you've selected, after selection, click on the 3 dots on any of the selected songs and pick from that menu.

+### Parentheses (extra instructions)

+Through testing it was discovered that Suno will adhere to **one** instruction that is provided in parentheses.
+For example:

+>[first part of your prompt] (30 seconds maximum)

+Will yield a 30 second or less song.

+Having two instructions in parentheses seems to confuse the model.
+Example:

+>Slow tempo (60 BPM, 30 seconds maximum)

+Suno provided a 31 second and a 59 second song.
+This may have been due to "60 BPM" being redundant, will require more testing.